LagoLunatic/GCFT/README.md

 * Extract and replace individual files in GCMs and RARCs
 * Extract all files in a GCM or RARC at once to a folder
 * Import a folder of files onto an existing GCM or RARC, overwriting the existing files (this preserves the original file IDs in RARCs)
+* Add new files to GCMs
 * Compress and decompress Yaz0 files

-It currently cannot add or remove files from GCMs or RARCs.
+It currently cannot add files or remove files from RARCs, or remove files from GCMs.
 It also cannot create brand new GCMs or RARCs from scratch.
-It has only been tested on Wind Waker so far but should work with other games.

 ### Usage

 Importing and exporting entire GCMs and RARCs can be done via the buttons in the appropriate tabs.
 Extracting or replacing a single file can be done by first importing the GCM/RARC the file is in, and then right-clicking on the file you want to edit.
+Adding a new file can similarly be done by importing a GCM, and then right-clicking on the folder you want to add the file to.

 ### Running from source